Achatina fulica (giant African land snail)

 UsesTop of page

-In its native East Africa, L. fulica is a source of protein for some local people.
-Tillier et al. (1993) stated that although L. fulica is a vector of rat lungworm which causes eosinophilic meningitis in humans, it is nevertheless suitable for human consumption if properly prepared and cooked, and has not been in contact with poisoned bait.
+In its native East Africa, A. fulica is a source of protein for some local people.
+Tillier et al. (1993) stated that although A. fulica is a vector of rat lungworm which causes eosinophilic meningitis in humans, it is nevertheless suitable for human consumption if properly prepared and cooked, and has not been in contact with poisoned bait.
 Instructions for that process were included in the Pest Advisory Leaflet of the South Pacific Commission (Lambert, 1999).
 It is widely advertised as food on Chinese Internet sites.
-L. fulica can also be useful in making fertilizer and chicken feed.
-It has been tested as a cheap alternative source of feed in fish farming in Sri Lanka.
-In Java, although consumption depends on the consumer's ethnic background, the breeding of L. fulica can benefit disadvantaged groups and help to conserve the natural snail population (Schneider et al., 1998).
+In this sense, various studies have evaluated the nutritional properties of the meat of A. fulica (e.g. Barboza et al., 2006; Babalola and Akinsoyinu, 2009).
+A. fulica can also be useful in making fertilizer and chicken feed (Barboza and Romanelli, 2007; Diomandé et al., 2008).
+It has been tested as a cheap alternative source of feed in fish farming in Sri Lanka and India (Suresh, 2007).
+In Java, although consumption depends on the consumer's ethnic background, the breeding of A. fulica can benefit disadvantaged groups and help to conserve the natural snail population (Schneider et al., 1998).

-In the UK and in a few US states, where it is permissable to do so, L. fulica (along with the two main West African species) is sometimes kept as a pet.
+In the UK and in a few US states, where it is permissable to do so, A. fulica (along with the two main West African species) is sometimes kept as a pet.

 Uses ListTop of page